-I’ve worked remotely for the majority of my career, as a freelancer, as a full-time employee, and as a full-time novelist.
+I’ve been working from home for the majority of my career, as a freelancer, as a full-time employee, and as a full-time novelist.
 While I’ve spent a lot of time working and writing from cafes and coffee shops, hotel lobbies, even the occasional ride line at Disney World, the overwhelming majority of my remote work experience was from my home.

 At the moment, remote work is a big topic of discussion, as we all try to “flatten the curve” and minimize the spread of COVID-19.
 More businesses are asking their employees to work remotely, and more employees are eager to do so, to avoid exposure and help stop the spread.

-Remote work can be both incredibly productive and incredibly challenging, for both the employers and employees.
-The following tips will help both to make remote work … well, work.
+Working from home can be both incredibly productive and incredibly challenging, for both the employers and employees.
+The following tips will help both to make working from home… well, work.